-Sue is the author of more than twenty novels for children and teenagers and three adult novels.
+Sue writes long and short fiction for all ages including adults.
 Born in Essex in 1956, she had a simple, happy and imaginative childhood, creating her own worlds indoors and out.
 Like her father Paul, she was always reading and writing.
 From the age of seven she wanted to be a teacher like her mum, Mary, and an author (and, rather less realistically, a ballet dancer).

 Having gained a First Class Honours degree (B.Ed, London) with English as her main subject, she began her teaching career in London.
 After marrying and becoming Mum to Philip and Sarah, she returned to primary teaching in Hertfordshire, where she wrote and directed Christmas productions, edited school magazines and was once nominated for Teacher of the Year.
 It was in 2007 that she found a publisher (she now has six of those) and since 08 she has been a full-time author writing across different genres.
 She still loves working with young people and has now made over 600 author visits to schools of all kinds.
 The most commonly used word in feedback after her visits is ‘inspiring’.

 TRACES made the top three in The People’s Book Prize 2012 and FRANK won Bronze in the Wishing Shelf Award 2013.
 Three of her titles have been praised by Michael Morpurgo, whose writing she admires for its emotional authenticity, compelling characterisation and exploration of important themes.
 “Beautifully written… insightful… poignant” was his verdict on THE WATERHOUSE GIRL, he called JUST FOR ONE DAY “terrific” and his review of SPIRIT AND FIRE described it as “enthralling… powerfully written… a novel that lingers long.”